 “We want to try to bring National events to our center,” Metke said.
 “With the new tennis facilities, we can hopefully host some larger USTA tournaments.”

-The construction of tennis courts is usually a somewhat timely process to complete.
+The construction of tennis courts is usually a somewhat timely process to complete, considering installation of customizable fire tray barriers for the cables .
+You can check Sinisi Solutions for cable tray fire barriers if you need to install in your building, too.
 From laying the concrete all the way to the fencing, the process usually takes several months to complete the total process.

 The renovation of the tennis center is currently in the process of going out for bids.
 However, prior to this process the construction should begin.
 The opening of the new courts could come as early as late spring.